 To ensure the above condition, you can refer to the datasheet of the mosfet and check the Drain-Source Voltage and the Continuous Drain Current parameters of the device, such that both these values are well above the load's maximum consumption values, or are selected with appreciable margins.

 For example if the load is rated 200 watts, then dividing this with the battery voltage 12V we get 16 amps.
-Therefore the mosfet could be selected with voltage ratings anywhere between 24V to 36V as its Drain-Source Voltage, and 24 amp to 30 amp as its Continuous Drain Current.
+Therefore the mosfet could be selected with voltage ratings anywhere between 24V to 36V as its Drain-Source Voltage (Vdss), and 24 amp to 30 amp as its Continuous Drain Current (Id).
+For example, in the image above the maximum tolerable voltage Vdss of the specified mosfet is 75V, and maximum tolerable current Id is 209 amps, when operated with proper heatsink.

-This will take care of the mosfets, and ensure a perfect working of the devices even at full load conditions, but do not forget to mount them on appropriately dimensioned heatsinks.
+This takes care of the mosfets, and ensures a perfect working of the devices even at full load conditions, but do not forget to mount them on appropriately dimensioned heatsinks.

 After procuring all the necessary components as explained above, it would be important to get them checked for compatibility with one another.